bus710/sulcata-web/README.md

     ├── index.jade
     └── layout.jade
 ```
 If you are an experienced node.js developer, you are familiar with the structure.
 Even if you are not, it is simple as other web frameworks.
-In order to merge roslibjs and node.js, I divided the provided HTML code from Robotwebtools into three files such as layout.jade, index.jade, and client.js with below rules.
+In order to merge roslibjs and node.js, I divided the provided HTML example code from Robotwebtools into three files such as layout.jade, index.jade, and client.js with below rules.
-- The html tags between head should be inserted to layout.jade.
+- The html tags between <b>head</b> should be inserted to layout.jade.
 - The js source code should be inserted to client.js
-- The html tags between body should be inserted to index.jade.
+- The html tags between <b>body</b> should be inserted to index.jade.

 In addition to apply roslibjs, you should copy the library files into the public/build directiry then the sturucture should be same as below.
 ```